-Today Western Digital announced that it has begun shipping its new UltraSlim hard drives, which are roughly half as thick as the standard laptop hard drive — 5mm versus 9.5mm.
-That puts them in competition with solid-state drives to fit into tight spaces, such as Ultrabooks, and they cost less: $89 for 500 GB, versus roughly $350 to $400 for an SSD.
+Two years ago, Western Digital began shipping their new UltraSlim hard drives, which are roughly half as thick as the standard laptop hard drive -- 5mm versus 9.5mm.
+That put them in competition with solid-state drives to fit into tight spaces, such as Ultrabooks.
+They also cost quite a bit less.
+At the time, they ran $89 for 500 GB, versus roughly $350 to $400 for an SSD of the same capacity.

-A great example of a wee little hard drive arrived this week at the Gillware Data Recovery lab.
-Made by Cornice, this tiny model holds holds 12GB on a single platter that measures one inch in diameter.
+A great example of a little hard drive is this one made by Cornice.
+This tiny model holds 12GB on a single platter that measures one inch in diameter.
 The hard drive is not that much bigger than a standard SD card or a postage stamp.

 It is, in the words of one of Gillware's clean room engineers, the cutest hard drive ever made.

 Before it made external drives like this one, Cornice saw a different promise for their tiny design: mobile phones.
 Cornice was founded in 2000, and almost immediately saw its drives used by three manufacturers of MP3 players.
-But it was the vast number of mobile phones that captured the attention of Cornice.
+Despite this attractive surge in business, it was the vast number of mobile phones that captured the attention of Cornice.

 By late 2002, Apple was pursuing Cornice and wanted the exclusive use of their hard drives for their next device: the iPod Mini.

-When the iPod Mini launched very successfully in 2004, it had a one-inch hard drive inside called the Microdrive, which in the meanwhile had been developed by Hitachi.
+When the iPod Mini launched very successfully in 2004, it had a one-inch hard drive inside called the Microdrive, developed by Hitachi.
 Cornice looked forward, and with the support of its board, focused on the mobile phone market.
-Analysts at the time generally looked favorably on Cornice’s strategy, saying that the phone market was much larger, with more potential, than music players.
+Analysts at the time generally looked favorably on Cornice's strategy, saying that the mobile market was much larger and had greater potential than music players.

 One analyst, though, sounded a note of caution.
-He was right about doubting whether hard drives would make their way into phones, but today it’s plain his concerns were for the wrong reason:
+He was right about doubting whether hard drives would make their way into phones, though for a very wrong reason: